elastio/bon/website/src/reference/builder/top-level/start-fn.md

 **Applies to:** <Badge text="structs"/> <Badge text="free functions"/> <Badge text="associated methods"/>

-Overrides the name, visibility and docs of the function that starts the building process, i.e. returns the builder for the `struct` or `fn`.
+Overrides the name, visibility and docs for the function that starts the building process, i.e. returns the builder for the `struct` or `fn`.
 It is commonly referred to as the "starting function".

 When this attribute is used with `fn` syntax, it additionally [exposes the original function](#exposing-original-function) under the macro.